Bioconductor/bioconductor.org/content/news/bioc_3_23_release.md

 - spicyWorkflow

-No workflow packages have been deprecated in this release:
+No workflow packages have been deprecated in this release.

 **BOOKS:**